Data Validation Error Format

 3 Positions

 Every locator map can be transformed to an equivalent array of locators.
-The reverse transformation is not always possible.
+The reverse transformation is only possible if there is at most one locator per dimension and no locator has nested errors.

 3.1 Locators